gayu-mike/articloud/minimal-emacs-tutor.md

 ## Moving around

-> The second thing to do is moving instead of sticking at the blinking stupid cursor.
+> The second thing to do is moving instead of staring at the cursor.

 Luckily, Emacs is easy-to-use.
 You can move around just pressing ↑ ↓ ← → .